sbwoodside/dundasvalleyorchestra.ca/students/young-musician-award/index.md

 title: DVO-HAALSA Young Musician Award
 ---

 Every year, the Hamilton Association for the Advancement of Literature, Science and Art (HAALSA), under the auspices of the Dundas Valley Orchestra (DVO), gives out an award to a young promising musician from the Greater Hamilton Area.
 The winner will receive a cash prize and will have the opportunity to perform with the DVO at one of its concerts.
-If teachers and students wish to express their interest please contact DVO at: [dvo.haalsa@gmail.com](mailto:dvo.haalsa@gmail.com)
+If teachers and students wish to express their interest please contact DVO at: [dvo.haalsa@dundasvalleyorchestra.ca](mailto:dvo.haalsa@dundasvalleyorchestra.ca)

 ### 2026 contest information